ipython/ipyparallel/docs/source/direct.rst

 Remote function decorators
 --------------------------

-Remote functions are just like normal functions, but when they are called they execute on one or more engines rather than locally.
+Remote functions are like normal functions, but when they are called they execute on one or more engines rather than locally.
 IPython provides two decorators for producing parallel functions.